 Chase the Rainbow 2018 Terms and Conditions

-Once accepted, your place cannot be transferred after 30th April 2018.
-If you cannot attend the event you must inform Beaumond House Community Hospice as soon as possible.
-You cannot give your place to any other person after this date and we ask that you return your sponsorship form, even if it has no entries.

 At the event, you will be asked to provide an emergency contact name and telephone number of someone who will be available on the day of the event.
 This should not be someone participating.
 Please ensure you have this information on your running number along with any medical details.

 If you wish to pay by cheque, it should be made payable to Beaumond House Community Hospice, and each cheque should have the name(s) of the participants written on the back.
 Please do not send cash through the post, but you are welcome to drop it in to our reception.